 Use an activity and progress indicators to show users that your app is working and to show them the process and its progress.

-Use an activity indicator when you want to show that your app is working, but you can't determine how long it will take.
+Use an activity indicator when you want to show that your app is working, but you can't determine how long the process will take.

-Use a progress indicator when you can determine how long it will take.
+Use a progress indicator when you can determine how long the process will take.